ELSA (Emotional Literacy Support Assistant)

-Who are the ELSAs in school?
+Who are the trained ELSAs at Higham on the Hill?

-- Loss and bereavement
+Loss and bereavement

-- A very angry child - The ELSA will take the child through an anger management intervention to help them recognise their anger triggers, techniques to avoid those triggers and calming down techniques.
+A very angry child - The ELSA will take the child through an anger management intervention to help them recognise their anger triggers, techniques to avoid those triggers and calming down techniques.

 A family pet has died - ELSAs are trained in bereavement and understand that the loss of a pet is probably the first experience of death for your child.
 They will work with your child to help them feel supported in school.